-You’ll also want to ensure that the chew is made of ingredients that are easy for your dog to digest and pass, to avoid potentially fatal intestinal blockages.
+You’ll also want to ensure that the edible dog bone is made of ingredients that are easy for your dog to digest and pass, to avoid potentially fatal intestinal blockages.

 This limits the number of things that you can give your dog to chew.

 Rawhide treats last a long time, and they’re probably not likely to damage your dog’s teeth, but the rawhide material can take a very long time to digest and the potential for gastrointestinal blockage is very real.

 Pig ears may last long enough to give your dog some good chew time, but power chewers will tear through them in a matter of seconds.

 There are a variety of crunchy treats on the market, but few will last long very long – they just represent additional calories, without providing the health benefits you are seeking.
 But don’t be discouraged.

 While none of these will last for weeks the way a real bone may, most will last long enough to delight even the most aggressive and determined chewers.

-GREENIES Original Dental Dog Treats are some of the most popular and best-reviewed edible chews on the market.
+GREENIES Original Dental Dog Treats are some of the most popular and best-reviewed edible dog chews on the market.
 GREENIES are primarily designed to keep your dog’s teeth clean, but they often last long enough to give dogs some quality chewing time before they are eventually swallowed.